ctfer-io/terraform-provider-ctfdcm/docs/resources/challenge_dynamiciac.md

 subcategory: ""
 description: |-
   CTFd is built around the Challenge resource, which contains all the attributes to define a part of the Capture The Flag event.
-  This implementation has support of a more dynamic behavior for its scoring through time/solves thus is different from a standard challenge.
+  This implementation has support of On Demand infrastructures through Chall-Manager https://github.com/ctfer-io/chall-manager.
 ---

 # ctfdcm_challenge_dynamiciac (Resource)

 CTFd is built around the Challenge resource, which contains all the attributes to define a part of the Capture The Flag event.

-This implementation has support of a more dynamic behavior for its scoring through time/solves thus is different from a standard challenge.
+This implementation has support of On Demand infrastructures through [Chall-Manager](https://github.com/ctfer-io/chall-manager).

 ## Example Usage